FlorisHendriks/HTTP_provisioning/README.md

 ```

 Check if a task called "eduVPN Powershell Daemon" is running in Task Scheduler.
 Now you have succesfully deployed the powershell daemon to automatically revoke VPN configurations.

-### Step 5
-Now we deploy a powershell daemon that revokes an eduVPN config whenever a managed device gets removed from Intune.